gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 ## Models for R by C tables	{#section5-4}

-This section is very short in this chapter because we really do not use any "models" in this material.
+This section is very short in this chapter because we really do not use any "models" in this Chapter.
 There are some complicated statistical models that can be employed in these situations, but they are beyond the scope of this book.
 What we do have in this situation is our original data summary in the form of a contingency table, graphs of the results